 For those of you that take part in matched betting or are looking to get started, this section is for you.

 Matched betting requires you to compare odds between a betting exchange and a bookmaker on a regular basis.
 This is an inherent part of back and lay betting.

-A betting exchange display their odds in decimal format so it’s easier if you switch your bookmaker account to show the same.
+A betting exchange displays their odds in a decimal format so it’s easier if you switch your bookmaker account to show the same.
 It’s much easier to compare decimal odds than fractional odds.

 As I said earlier, bookmakers allow you to do this with the click of a few buttons.
 If the option is not on the home screen it should be in your account settings.

 If you can’t find the odds format settings, get in touch with customer support and they’ll be able to help you out.

 Overall, it’s important for any bettor out there to understand how to convert betting odds.
 The key takeaways are;

 - The three odds formats are fractional, decimal and American.

 - You can easily switch between these formats in your bookie account.

 - It’s easy to convert betting odds using a website or the manual method.